Park Sung-hyun wins U.S. Women’s Open for first LPGA Tour victory

 It ended up being a quiet week of politics.
 The golf was excellent.

-Park needed a fine chip from over the green on the par-5 18th hole to save par, and she got a thumps-up from Trump as she walked to sign her scorecard.
+Park needed a fine chip from over the green on the par-5 18th hole to save par and win the $900,000 top prize from the $5-million event.

+Walking to the scoring tent to sign her card, she got a thumps-up from Trump from his box.

+Choi finished with a 71 to finish as the low amateur for the second straight year.
+She was 38th in 2016.

 Choi was the story for most of the final round.
 The 17-year-old had a two-shot lead with nine holes to play and needed a birdie at 15 to regain a piece with Park.

 The 139-yard, par-3 16th over water ended her hopes.
 Her tee shot landed in the water to the right of the hole.
 She ended with a double bogey and basically lost her chance of becoming the second amateur to win the Open.
+She birdied the final hole.

 Catherine Lacoste remains the only amateur to win the Open, doing it in 1967.